The diverse surface treatments of stainless steel have expanded its range of applications.

 Basic types of stainless steel surface processing

-The five categories are:
+The five categories of surface processing for stainless steel are:

 - Rolled surface processing

 - Chemical surface processing

 - Textured surface processing

 There are also some specialized surface processing techniques available.
 However, regardless of the chosen method, the following steps should be followed:

 - Negotiate the required surface processing with the manufacturer.
 It is highly recommended to prepare a sample as a standard for future mass production.